 Most divers “free-balled” it.

 We didn’t wear anything under our dive shorts.
 It was much more comfortable and practical.
-At least that’s what we’d rationalized as we pissed and crapped in our shorts during long dives, or scratched sand from our balls while on the beach.
+At least that’s what we’d rationalized as we pissed and crapped in our shorts during long dives, or scratched sand from our balls while on

 Of course, we were more disciplined during cold water dives that required a wet or dry suit be worn over our dive shorts.